All posts

 "Human-AI collaboration" used to mean asking ChatGPT a question and getting an answer back.
 In 2026, that definition feels almost quaint.
 Like calling a phone call "human-telephone collaboration."

-Here's where we've been, where most teams actually are, and where the leverage is for small teams right now.
+Here's where we've been, where most teams actually are, and where the leverage is right now.

-Generation 1: Command and response.
+Lookup.
 You type a query.
 The AI returns an answer.
 No memory between sessions, no context carried forward.
 Google Search, Siri, early Alexa.
-The AI is a lookup tool.
-This is where it started.
+The AI is a search box with better language.

 The ceiling: you're still the only operator.
 One task at a time.
 While you're co-creating a blog post with Claude, your customer emails pile up.
 While you're debugging with Copilot, nobody's working on tomorrow's feature.
 You do everything sequentially because you only have one AI partner and one attention span.

-Generation 3: Orchestration.
+A coordinated agent team.
 One person, multiple specialized agents running in parallel.
 You set direction, agents execute.
 A content agent writes while a research agent gathers data while a support agent handles tickets.
-They share context with each other.
+They stay aligned through shared status and handoffs.
 You review output twice a day instead of managing every keystroke.

 Your role shifts from operator to manager.
 The bottleneck moves from "how fast can I type prompts" to "how well have I designed my team."

-This is where tools like Alook sit today.
-Not replacing Claude Code or any single agent, but giving multiple agents a place to coordinate as a team.
+This is where coordination layers like Alook sit today.
+Alook does not replace Claude Code or any single agent.
+It gives multiple agents a place to coordinate as a team.
+For the mechanics of that layer, see AI orchestration.

-Generation 4: Mixed teams.
+Mixed human-agent rooms.
 Multiple humans and multiple agents in the same workspace.
 Your engineering team of three people works alongside four AI agents.
 The PM briefs an agent directly.
 The designer reviews agent output in a shared channel.
 The developer pairs with an AI dev agent while another AI runs tests.

 Human and agent become roles, not categories.
 The question shifts from "who is AI and who isn't" to "who owns this outcome."

 If you're using Claude or ChatGPT for work, you feel productive.
 And you are.
-Generation 2 is a real improvement over search-and-copy.
+One strong chat partner beats search-and-copy.

 But notice the pattern.
 You open one AI session.
 Work on one task.
 Finish (or get interrupted).
 Open the same AI for a different task.
 Repeat all day.